michaldaniel/button-calendar-android/README.md

 ### About

 Simple application to visually track a new year's resolutions progress on a button calendar.
-Marking succesfull days of implementing new habbits.
+Marking successful days of implementing new habits.

 ### Get it